yarlagaddaaman2024-crypto/Aman-TASK/README.md

 EXPLANATION:-

-W-Weight tells how important an input is
+> W- Weight tells how important an input is

 In model language:

 -Attendance weight = 0.2

 -Study hours weight = 0.8

 -Study hours affect result more than attendance

-Multiply input with weight-
+> Multiply input with weight:-
 - attendance × weight

-  Bias-b:-
+> Bias-b:-
   - Bias is a starting point or base value.
   - example:

 Teacher already thinks:

 “Most students pass”

 That thinking is bias.

-Sigmoid Function:-
+> Sigmoid Function:-

 Any number → between 0 and 1
-Before sigmoid:

-Output can be big number (like 10, -5, 3)

-After sigmoid:

-Output becomes probability
+Convertion in probability

 Example:
 -0.9 → 90% chance PASS

 -0.2 → 20% chance PASS

 - sigmoid(z) = 1 / (1 + e^-z)